Snapshot virtual tour

 Ludlow Pond Trail

-This mile-long boardwalk, completed in 2005, allows visitors to experience the unique plant and animal life of the Big Bog first-hand.
-The boardwalk is handicap accessible.
+This accessible mile-long boardwalk allows visitors to experience the unique plant and animal life of the Big Bog first-hand.
 Wheelchairs and strollers roll easily on specially designed panels that allow vegetation to grow underneath.
-The boardwalk is a comfortable walk, with several benches along the way to stop and enjoy the peacefulness of the Big Bog.
+The boardwalk features several benches along the way to stop and enjoy the peacefulness of the Big Bog.
 The boardwalk is also the Hiking Club Trail for Big Bog State Recreation Area.

 Why hike the longest boardwalk in the United States?
 The Big Bog boardwalk sends you into a world that was once unreachable to visitors during the summer months.
 Step onto the boardwalk and view rare plants and wildlife found only in the bog.
 Visitors should be sure to stay on the boardwalk; a single footprint can leave an impression on the bog for many years.
 Interpretive panels along the way share unique bog features and where to look for them.

 This location is the boardwalk’s halfway point.
 Rest on the benches and enjoy both the view and the refreshing breeze that blows through the bog.
 An open area runs east and west here and is the remains of a judicial ditch dredged in an effort to drain the Big Bog in the early 1900s.
 This attempt to open the land for farming and provide access to islands of timber was never successful.
 Continue on down the boardwalk, the best is yet to come!